How to switch between chords

-A helpfull method is to think of your fingers as clusters and not single entities.
+A helpfull method is to think of your fingers as clusters instead of single entities.
 In other words: try to move two or three fingers in a group and put them down simultaneously.
 This is critical for being able to switch fast between chords.